TomRegan/pushy/README.md

 which is nice if you like that sort of thing.

 ### one of these days
-I started writing pushy to
+I started writing pushy to:

-a) practice some TDD in C
+* practice some TDD in C
-b) have a push server that would monitor my NAS and push updates to a browser.
+* have a push server that would monitor my NAS and push updates to a browser.

-... in that order.
+...in that order.